seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     never had.
 Inv.
 42 makes a bench take production's EXTERNAL input; this makes it take production's INTERNAL shape.
 A green bench on invented input is evidence about arithmetic and never about reach.
+49. **An admissibility band is derived from a null computed in the same run.**
+    A band that decides whether a MEASUREMENT is plausible — «is this reading consistent with a quiet market, or is the pipeline broken» — is computed from a simulated null of the SAME statistic inside the run that produces the number, never written into the rule as a numeral.
+A hand-written band is a prior about the answer disguised as a control: TZ-11's `1.60 … 4.00` sat above the p95 of both relevant nulls and was ~15 % too high before any data existed, so a correct rule refused a correct number.
+Inv.
+23 fixes the rule before the data;
+    this says a rule carrying a numeral about the outcome is not yet a rule.
+A band stating what is WORTH acting on is a different object and may be written down (§3.10c's `IC ≥ 0.030` is one): the first is a fact about the measurement, the second is a decision about its value.

 ---